It won't be much longer now.

 To go so long feeling like you're on the precipice.

-A few years ago, I had one of the top agents in the country.
+A few years ago, I had one of the top agents in the

 I was meeting famous people.